matze/mtheme/README.md

 [this .deb package](https://launchpad.net/~edd/+archive/ubuntu/misc/+files/latex-mtheme_0.1.0vidid1_all.deb)
 containing the theme files as well as the Fira Sans font files.

-### Usage

-To build the demo slides just run `make` in the top-level directory.
+To build the demo slides run

+    $ make

+in the top-level directory.

 To use this theme with [Pandoc](http://johnmacfarlane.net/pandoc/)-based presentations, you can run the following command

     $ pandoc -t beamer --latex-engine=xelatex -V theme:m -o output.pdf input.md